 Heat oil in a large pot over medium heat.
 Add pork and let brown on all sides, stirring occasionally.
 (Do not scrap the meat from the pan.
 When it's done searing, it will release itself.)

 Add salt, garlic powder, black pepper, cayenne pepper, onion, garlic, and bacon.
 Mix well.
-Continue to cook until the onions turn translucent.
+Continue to cook until the onions turn translucent and the bacon begins to brown.

 Drain the peas and add them to the pot.
-Let simmer uncovered for another 1 1/2 hours, stirring occasionally.
+Let simmer uncovered, stirring occasionally.
+Cook for another 90 minutes or until the peas are tender.